 A GML document is an XML document with a root element conforming to the rules for GML data specified in the GML specification (ISO 19136).
 Specifically, in the context of S-100 this means the root element must be a GML AbstractFeature or Dictionary element, or in a substitution group of any of these elements.

 The terms “GML application schema” and “application schema” as used in this Part mean respectively an XML schema and a conceptual schema.
-The former may be an XSD file conforming to the XML schema rules, the latter a UML diagram.
+The former may be an XSD file conforming to the XML schema rules, the latter a UML diagram, conforming to the S-100 application schema rules.

 These terms and definitions conform to ISO 19101 and ISO 19136.
 Complete definitions are given in ISO 19101 and ISO 19136, and are reproduced in Annex A.